-Investigators are responsible for submitting requests for letters of support to the Network by emailing IMPAACT.capsubmssions@fstrf.org at least six weeks ahead of the grant application deadline.
-Submitted materials should include a cover letter or message, draft letter of support, copy of the specific aims of the grant, budget justification, and draft budget.
-Investigators should also indicate the mechanism through which they plan to submit the proposal for IMPAACT review (e.g., proposal included in approved protocol as an exploratory objective, a New Work Concept Sheet [NWCS], Data Analysis Concept Sheet [DACS], or a Data Request [DR]); see Section 15 for more details regarding proposal mechanisms.
+Investigators are responsible for submitting requests for letters of support to the Network by emailing the Network Chair or IMPAACT.capsubmssions@fstrf.org ideally at least six weeks ahead of the grant application deadline.
+Submitted materials should include an introductory letter or message, draft letter of support, and a copy of the specific aims of the grant application.
+Proposals for which IMPAACT cofunding may be requested must be negotiated in advance; see Section 9 for more information on collaborative studies.